KindredSM/hedgehog/README.md

 ## Description

-This test app provides an interface for users to register, log in and view a dashboard of existing users.
+This test app provides an interface for users to register, log in and view a dashboard of existing users using reqres for test API responses and localStorage for persistence.

 ## Features